mrmyothet/gen-ai-for-sw-dev/README.md

-# gen-ai-for-sw-dev
-Generative AI for Software Development
+# Generative AI for Software Development